Annoiiyed/Prelude-IO/packages/Prelude-IO/README.md

 ## Core library

-Prelude-IO's base unit is the `Bus<I, O>` class, which provides basic functionality and abstractions around creating reversible data pipelines, as well as a few basic types to represent most data formats.
+Prelude-IO's base unit is the `Bus<I, O>` class, which provides basic functionality and abstractions around creating reversible data pipelines.
+The core library also includes a few basic types to represent most data formats, found [here](https://annoiiyed.github.io/Prelude-IO/modules.html#presets) under Presets.

 Examples can be found [here][examples].
 Alternatively, here's an overview of some basic functionality: